 Ulstein carries out multiple studies, one of which is feasibility studies.
 A feasibility study provides the insight for selecting the best solution towards CAPEX, OPEX and environmental impact.
 Here's an example of how we can carry out an energy storage feasibility study.

-The purpose of the feasibility study will be to present solutions for battery applications and estimates on the solutions’ impact on ship performances.
-Ulstein analyses the operational parametres from a multi discipline perspective and optimises the energy storage and consumption strategy for the vessel and its operator.
+The feasibility study will present solutions for battery applications and estimates on the solutions’ impact on ship performances.
+Ulstein analyses the operational parametres from a multi-discipline perspective and optimises the energy storage and consumption strategy for the vessel and its operator.

-There are multiple opportunities and challenges related to integration of a battery energy storage system (BESS) with a power system.
-There is also a need to identify and quantify the operational gains (fuel, efficiency, etc.) and the levels of enhanced safety.
+There are multiple opportunities and challenges related to integrating a battery energy storage system (BESS) with a power system.
+There is also a need to identify and quantify operational gains (fuel, efficiency, etc.) and enhanced safety levels.